TimekillerTK/cdk-deploy-ec2/README.md

 arn:aws:cloudformation:${AWS_REGION}:${AWS_ACCOUNT}:stack/DeployEc2Stack/${RANDOMUUID}
 ```

-Will also copy all the contents of the specified S3 bucket in `/cdk-deploy-ec2/s3bucketname` to the home folder of `ec2-user`
+Will also copy all contents of a specified S3 bucket in `/cdk-deploy-ec2/s3bucketname` to `/home/ec2-user/docker` on the deployed instance.

-## Requirements
-Expects an SSM parameter to be set `/cdk-deploy-ec2/s3bucketname` with the same bucket as `BUCKET_NAME` var set.
+> Make sure to set an SSM parameter `/cdk-deploy-ec2/s3bucketname` with the value being the same as the `BUCKET_NAME` environment variable set above!

-cdk-deploy-ec2/s3bucketname
 # Issues
 * on first connection user doesn't have access to docker - restarting ssh session fixes this